-The impacts of fire suppression, past grazing practices and climate change on tree encroachment into Meadows and Wet Areas is extensively documented in the Sierras.
-The ability of the FPRs to "balance the protection and regeneration of aspen stand, Meadows and Wet Area habitats in California's forest ecosystems with the other goals of forest management as specified in 14 CCR Section 897", is bolstered but not conclusively demonstrated by this study.
+California's forest ecosystems with the other goals of forest management as specified in 14 CCR § 897", is bolstered but not conclusively demonstrated by this study.
 This study demonstrates the generally positive hydrological impacts of removing encroaching Pinus contorta from montane wet meadows in two separate treated meadows using multiple lines of evidence.
-This study also does not document substantial negative impacts of treatment on vegetation cover or soil compaction in the WLPZ.
+This study also does not document substantial negative impacts of treatment on vegetation cover or soil compaction in the WLPZ, with 15% disturbed soil cover and no identified soil compaction in the WLPZ one year after P. contorta were harvested following using restricted equipment operation protocols (only allowing equipment trails perpendicular to the watercourse, keeping equipment off of stream banks, and keeping the density of trails in the WLPZ to a minimum).
 However, due in part to the confounds of the Dixie Fire, this study could not rigorously test the impacts of canopy removal on water quality characteristics.

-It did, however, reveal a lack of clarity in regulatory requirements and processes for merging silvicultural prescriptions of tree removal with instream habitat restoration activities associated with a THP for meadow restoration (but not part of this study).
-This represents a partial validation of the current FPRs, particularly CFR Section 933.4[e] regarding Meadows and Wet Areas restoration, but generally small incremental progress in our understanding of how to balance meadow restoration 'other goals of forest management'.
+The broader restoration project did, however, reveal a lack of clarity in regulatory requirements and processes for merging silvicultural prescriptions of tree removal with instream habitat restoration activities associated with a THP for meadow restoration (but not part of this study, see Appendix B of the Project Report for full details on issues encountered for this relatively novel project type).
+In particular, uncertainty/difficulty in coordinating the requirements between the Department's FPRs and California Department of Fish and Wildlife (CDFW)/Water Board regulations, and restrictions on equipment movement/project sequencing from the FPR side that did not always minimize the impacts of equipment in the WLPZ when combined with in-stream restoration work were cited as potential areas for improvement by Leslie Mink of the Plumas Corporation.

+In summary, this research project represents a partial validation of the current FPRs, particularly CFR § 933.4[e] regarding Meadows and Wet Areas restoration, but generally incremental progress in our understanding of how to balance meadow restoration 'other goals of forest management'.